Step 4 – Catching the Ox

 By the way, the term “western” does not refer to the western hemisphere which was of course unknown to easterners when the Pure Land School developed, long before 1492.

 Here is my non-scholarly theory of why they called the Pure Land the Western Paradise:

 It is known that the ancient Chinese preferred to build their homes facing the south to derive maximum benefit from the sun.
-Facing south, they knew that the Pacific was to their left so they assumed the Pure Land was to their right.
+Facing south, they knew that the Pacific was to their left and straight ahead so they assumed the Pure Land was to their right.
 And the west is to the right when facing south.

 That’s my theory, but like the lady chanting “One,” I probably hold it alone.

-The practice or reciting the name of Amitabha Buddha is reminiscent of the Biblical injunction to “pray without ceasing.”
+The practice of reciting the name of Amitabha Buddha is reminiscent of the Biblical injunction to “pray without ceasing.”
 The practice is usually called Buddha Name Recitation or simply Buddha Recitation.
 English speakers are sometimes encouraged to chant in Sanskrit: “Namo Amitabha Buddha.”
-The term “namo” looks like the forerunner of the English work “name” but scholars translate it as "praise."
+The term “namo” looks like the forerunner of the English work “name” but scholars translate it as “praise.”

 Amitabha Buddha is not Shakyamuni Buddha, the historical Buddha who announced the Four Noble Truths and taught The Anapanasati Sutta.
 According to the Mahayana sutras, Amitabha Buddha is a prehistoric Buddha, a Buddha of times that were ancient even during the lifetime of the historical Buddha.
 Amitabha Buddha vowed to help all sentient beings to awaken if they would but call upon his name.